LouisAndreN/energy-track-esp-prototype/README.md

 # Status : 🚧 **In progress**
 - Dashboard for visualization
 - Individual device signatures recording for classification library
-- Consideration of PCM1808 to get more harmonics for advanced devices and Deep Learning Model evaluation for classification, prediction and anomaly detection
+- Consideration of the Teensy 4.0 to get cleaner and more stable signatures, more harmonics and transients for advanced devices and Deep Learning Model evaluation for classification, prediction and anomaly detection

 # How to run